Chart Color Schemes

 Keilor Park has a typical household mix, with a fairly typical median household size

-Family households account for 76.5% of all households, including 33.7% couples with children, 27.2% couples without children, and 13.3% single parent families.
-Non-family households make up the remaining 23.5%, with lone person households at 22.3% and group households comprising 1.4% of the total.
-The median household size is 2.6 people, which matches the Greater Melbourne average.
+Family households comprise 76.5% of all households, including 33.7% couples with children, 27.2% couples without children, and 13.3% single parent families.
+Non-family households account for the remaining 23.5%, with lone person households at 22.3% and group households making up 1.4%.
+The median household size is 2.6 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households